ElizabethBrooks/BIOS60132_FinalProject/README.md

 | Sierra | UVR | 3 |
 | Sierra | Visible light | 3 |

-2. The well annotated PA42 *Daphnia pulex* reference coding sequences
+2. The well annotated PA42 *Daphnia pulex* reference genomic and transcript sequences

 3. Genomic sequences for 24 arthropod species (or versions) downloaded from the NCBI database